zrks/Benway/README.md

-# Tab Limiter
+# Benway Tab Limiter

-A Firefox extension that helps you manage browser performance and organization by limiting the number of tabs open in each window.
+Welcome to the whimsical world of Benway's Tab Limiter, a Firefox extension that helps you navigate the chaotic landscape of browser tabs while keeping your performance and organization in check.
+Embrace the madness and limit the number of tabs open in each window!

 ## Features

-- **Set a custom tab limit** for each browser window
-- **Automatic tab management** - prevents opening more tabs than your set limit
+- **Enforce tab limits per window** - Keep your browser from spiraling into a tabbed abyss.
+- **Reaction-time mini-game challenge** - Unlock a temporary extra tab with your swift reflexes!
-- **Visual notifications** when you reach your tab limit
+- **Visual notifications** - When you reach your tab limit, receive alert that remind you of your boundaries.
-- **Settings page access** - always accessible even when at tab limit
+- **Settings page access** - Always at your fingertips, even when you’ve reached your tab limit, because who doesn’t love a good configuration?
-- **Simple interface** - set it and forget it
+- **Simple interface** - Set it, forget it, and let unfold (within limits)!
+- **Modern development practices** - Built using ESLint for code quality and GitHub Actions for continuous integration.

 ## Installation